Long range dependence of heavy tailed random functions: Long range dependence

 \subsection{Stochastic volatility models}

-We present a way of constructing random fields with long memory by introducing a random volatility $G(Y_t)$ (being a deterministic function of a random scaling field $Y=\{ Y_t, t\in T \}$) of a random field $Z=\{ Z_t, t\in T \}$ where $Y$ and $Z$ are independent.
+We present a way of constructing random fields with long memory by introducing a random volatility $G(Y_t)$ (being a deterministic function of a random scaling field $Y=\{ Y_t, t\in T \}$) of a random field $Z=\{ Z_t, t\in T \}$.
+We assume that $Y$ and $Z$ are independent.
 An overview of random volatility models and their applications in finance can be found in e.g. \cite{Shep05} and \cite[Part II]{AndDavKreMik09}.
 For each $t\in T$, $X_t=G(Y_t)Z_t$ is a scale mixture of $G(Y_t)$ and $Z_t$, see \cite[Chapter VI, p.
 345]{SteuHarn04}.
+Let $\bar{F}_Z=1-F_Z$ be the marginal tail distribution function of $Z_t$ for stationary $Z$.

 For a finite measure $\mu$, introduce the functional